zephyrproject-rtos/zephyr/doc/quick_start/installing.rst

 Checking Out the Source Code
 ============================

 #.
-Ensure that SSH has been set up porperly.
+Ensure that SSH has been set up properly.
 See
    `Configuring SSH to Use Gerrit`_ for details.

 #.
-Clone the repository, type:
+Clone the repository:

    .. code-block:: bash

       $ git clone ssh://01ORGUSERNAME@oic-review.01.org:29418/forto-collab

 #.
-You have checked out a local copy of the source code.
-Develop
+You have successfully checked out a copy of the source code to your local machine.
-   freely, issuing as many commits and rebases as needed.
+Develop freely, issuing as many commits and rebases as needed.

 #.
-Change to the main project directory, type:
+Change to the main project directory:

     .. code-block:: bash

        $ cd forto-collab

 #.
-Source the project environment file to setup project variables, type:
+Source the project environment file to setup project variables:

     .. code-block:: bash